If Dansby Swanson isn’t going to play here, he shouldn’t be here | Mark Bradley blog

 If Dansby Swanson isn’t going to play here, he shouldn’t be here

 We can’t yet know how long Brian Snitker’s plan to “look for matchups” when deciding whether to start Dansby Swanson will last.
-One cold week by Johan Camargo and we might forget ever having this discussion.
+One cold week by Johan Camargo, and we might forget ever having this discussion.
 As it stands, the Atlanta Braves’ manager has told us he believes his team is better without Swanson on the field, which is a fairly massive admission.

 Swanson bats right-handed.
-The Cubs’ starter Monday night was Jon Lester, a left-handed.
+The Cubs’ starter Monday night was Jon Lester, a left-hander.
 Swanson sat behind Camargo, who as a switch-hitter has done massively better against lefties.
 We know from Rio Ruiz’s truncated stay in the majors that Snitker isn’t fond of platoons, save the ongoing one at catcher.
 If you’re going on “matchups” and you’re not playing a righty against a lefty, when will you play him?

 This isn’t to rip Snitker.
 His team has a chance to put itself in position to play for something.
 He’s trying to win.
 With a Baseball-Reference WAR value of 0.0, Swanson isn’t helping that cause.
 (Camargo’s is 0.7 over 44 games, which is quite good.)
 Swanson and Camargo are both 23, the latter being 60 days older.
 With the return of Sean Rodriguez and the continuing presence of Brandon Phillips and the ongoing experiment of Freddie Freeman at third, the Braves’ infield has become a crowded place.